ga4gh/ga4gh-schemas/doc/source/intro.rst

 Schemas and formats
 @@@@@@@@@@@@@@@@@@@

-The API consists of a series of :ref:`apidefinition`, or schemas, that define the types of things that API clients and servers exchange: requests for data, server responses, error messages, and objects actually representing pieces of genomics data.
+The API consists of a series of :ref:`schemas` that define the types of things that API clients and servers exchange: requests for data, server responses, error messages, and objects actually representing pieces of genomics data.